opulencephp/docs/upgrading.md

 **Estimated Upgrade Time:** 20 minutes

-This release focused on deprecating some of the magical/unnecessary parts of Opulence, adding database migration support, and introducing the collection library.
+This release focused on deprecating some of the magical/unnecessary parts of Opulence, adding database migration support, introducing the collection library.
 It also bumped the minimum supported PHP version to PHP 7.1.

 <h3 id="1.0.0-files-to-move">Files to Move</h3>